beau-SC-dev/ftechbuyer/README.md

 1. Clone the repo and run "npm install"

-2. Optionally, deploy contracts/ShareBuyer.sol (if you want to use Contract mode)

-3. Create a .env file and fill it out using the template in env.template.
-Leave SHARE_BUYER blank if you didn't do step 2.
+2. Create a .env file and fill it out using the template in env.template.

-4. Run "npm run cli"
+3. Run "npm run cli"

-5. Type "help" to info on commands you can run
+4. Type "help" to info on commands you can run